-One of the coolest features of this scooter are its many lights.
+One of the coolest features of this scooter is its many lights.

 The front LED light is very strong and visible at night.
-(Hint: for riding at night, always wear a reflective vest, you can find one for very cheap on Amazon.)
+Hint: for riding at night, always wear a reflective vest.

 Besides the electronic brake, there is also a failsafe rear-fender brake, activated by pressing your foot against the rear fender.